Taken on January 5, 2017

-This is early January on our Winter workshop.
-We are making our way down to the glacier tongue at Svinfallsjökull when I spot the colour in the clouds above Kristinatindur.
+This was early January on our Winter workshop.
+We were making our way down to the glacier tongue at Svinfallsjökull when I spot the colour in the clouds above Kristinatindur.
 Unfortunately, Kristinatindur is the peak that is hidden by clouds above the blue glacier tongue.

 Focal length The strong background of Kristinatindur and the thin glacier tongue lose little detail within 24mm at this distance.